anderstm01/google_images_download_async/README.md

 Python version 3.7.4 or greater is required

-Not all features have been implemented from the orginal project.
+Not all features have been implemented from the original project.

 Examples: